Is tree planting really the best way of fighting climate change?

-Resilience and Resistance
+Resilience and resistance

+Okay, this is the last one.
 You know how all those self-help articles are always going on about how we need to learn resilience so we can be better at handling the unexpected twists and turns that life throws at us?

-Resilience is the ability to recover from a major disturbance (think forest fire), and resistance is the ability to stay healthy with minor, long-term disturbances (think animals eating tree leaves).
+Resilience is the ability to recover from a major disturbance (think forest fire), and resistance is the ability to stay healthy with minor, long-term disturbances (think animals eating leaves).

 Healthy, old forests can do both, thanks to their strength.
 Old trees have huge trunks, their roots extend deep into the ground, and they can’t be pushed around very easily.

 On the other hand, small, young trees – like recently planted ones – aren’t very strong.
 They’re light, thin, and short, and they can be moved easily.
 (Else, you wouldn’t be able to plant them in the first place!)